ElucidataInc/ElMaven/faq/faq.md

 				<div class="cd-faq-content">
 				<p>Group rank is one of the parameters for group filtering.
 Peaks are ranked according to their quality.</p><br />
 				<p>The score depends on the following 3 parameters and their respective weights A, B and C:</p>
                 <p>i) Q or Group Quality- Maximum peak quality of a group.
-Peaks are assigned a quality score by a machine learning algorithm in El Maven.
+Peaks are assigned a quality score by a machine learning algorithm in El-MAVEN.
 Better quality leads to a higher rank.</p>
                 <p>ii) I or Group Intensity- Maximum intensity of a group.
 Better intensity leads to a higher rank.</p>
 				<p>iii) dRT or RT difference- Difference between expected RT and group mean RT.</p><br />
 				<p>● Consider Retention Time- Check the box to use retention time while group rank calculation.</p>